joel-the-analyst/Furniture-Sales-Analysis/README.md

 ---

 ## **Repository Content**
-- `Furniture_Dashboard.xlsx`: The interactive Excel dashboard file.
+- `Furniture Sales Analysis.xlsx`: The interactive Excel dashboard file.
 - `Dashboard_Snapshot.png`: A snapshot of the dashboard.
 - `README.md`: Comprehensive documentation of the project (this file).